exasol/public-knowledgebase/Support-and-Services/saas-releases.md

 * Improve service usage card for pre-purchase customers.
 * Hide additional data for timestamp data types in SQL worksheets .

 ## March 01

 Platform Update

 * Use Exasol DB 8.9.0 for new database deployments.
-See the release notes here:  https://docs.exasol.com/db/latest/release_notes/8.9.0.htm
+See the release notes here: [Version 8.9.0 Release Notes](https://docs.exasol.com/db/latest/release_notes_db/8.9.0.htm)
 * General improvements of the reliability of database and cluster management operations.
 * Fix for problems experienced when XS deployments are put under heavy load.
 * Fixed an issue where some XS deployments failed to start due to AWS instance launch problems.
 * Minor bugfixes and improvements.

 ## March 01